lucas19919/CSTR/README.md

 note: the ui was not designed by me, and neither was the majority of the frontend. the frontend was instead designed by using gemini, with minimal tweaks.
+The backend and python scripts were also aided by AI.